The season of Lent is one of the oldest traditions in the Church calendar.

 Ash Wednesday

-We continue that ancient tradition when Lent begins this year on February 22, Ash Wednesday.
-At St. Alban’s, we will have three services on February 22 with Imposition of Ashes: 12 noon, 5:30pm (special children’s service), and 7:00pm.
+We continue that ancient tradition when Lent begins this year on March 4, Ash Wednesday.
+At St. Alban’s, we will have three services on March 4 with Imposition of Ashes: 12 noon, 5:30pm (special children’s service), and 7:00pm.
+(You may also “drop in” that morning at 7:00am for imposition of ashes.)

 Lenten Disciplines